 High stress leads to high Cortisol hormone, which decreases insulin sensitivity.
 Manage your stress by saying no to all activities and people that push stress onto you.

-Fasting has tremendous positive effect on lowering high Insulin levels and hence improving Insulin Resistance.
+Fasting has tremendous positive effect on lowering high Insulin levels.
+Hence, it is highly effective to reverse Insulin Resistance.

 Basically, fasting addresses insulin resistance at its root!
 It removes the cause, which is persistent high blood glucose levels.